Professional Internships for PhD Studies (PIPS)

 You will undertake placement during your second or third year.
 This will be a full-time three month placement or a part-time equivalent

-PIPS will give you as a student the opportunity to work within a professional non-research related area.
+PIPS will give you as a student the opportunity to work outside of an academic research environment.
 Your placement will allow you to see first-hand how a particular employment sector functions and what skills you as an employee have or would need to develop to thrive in such an environment.

 As a researcher, you will gain many transferable skills and it is important to put these into context.
 Undertaking an placement will allow you to see how you can use these skills in the working world and use them to boost your employability.

 One of the main reasons to carry out a PIPS placement is to gain work experience and an understanding of the context of research in a non-academic setting.
 It is an opportunity to see research projects from a different perspective, and find out how research training could be applied in the wider economy and society.

 Only a small minority of PhD students will progress into an academic career once their PhD is complete; PIPS gives students valuable experience of working in a professional environment that is not related directly to their PhD research.

 Students can gain valuable experience while also making a positive contribution to the work of host organisation(s).
 For example: